-APIDT intends to sell its address holdings in three separate stages via a Sale by Tender process.
+APIDT sold its address holdings in three separate stages via a Sale by Tender process.

-In Stage 2, the block of address space being sold will be subdivided into smaller blocks.
-Tenders may be submitted for one or more (or all) of these blocks.
+In Stage 2, the block of address space being sold was subdivided into smaller blocks.
+Tenders could be submitted for one or more (or all) of these blocks.

 Stage 2: 43.128/10

 Number of blocks: 16

 Tenders close: 31 August 2020 at 17:00 (UTC+10)

 - Address Space Request for Tenders Process v1.1 (PDF)

 - Request for Tender – Stage 2 (PDF)